Skip to content

 DDL

-DDL statements, queries that modify the database schema, e.g., CREATE TABLE, are sent to all shards simultaneously.
+DDL statements, i.e., queries that modify the database schema, like CREATE TABLE, are sent to all shards simultaneously.
 This allows clients to modify all shard schemas at the same time and requires no special changes to systems used for schema management and migrations.

-Currently, PgDog doesn't use 2-phase commit to synchronize changes across all shards.
+Currently, PgDog doesn't use two-phase commit to synchronize changes across all shards.
 Support for this feature is currently being built, and will require database operators to enable prepared transactions.

 Aggregates